mortonkuo/Top_4_pct_Titanic_Kaggle/README.md

 ## 4. Reproducing outcome on training, validation & test data

-I got a 0.89 accuracy using Random Forest with 10-fold and 3-way validation on the whole training data given by Kaggle.
+I got a 0.89 accuracy on test data using Random Forest with 10-fold and 3-way validation on the whole training data given by Kaggle.

 ![outcome](Top_4_pct_Titanic_03.png) \
 Run the following snippet in "Terminal" of *RStudio* to get the outcome.